Militia Captain William Boylan

 The prosperous Irish immigrant from Kilcullen, Captain William Boylan died on Saturday September 10th, 1881 aged 77.
 The widowed Annie Boylan soon remarried Joseph Ryan Jr. (the son-in-law of Elizabeth, Captain William Boylans first wife).
 The Boylan/Ryans continued to live in the house on 104 Bayard St. At this time Annie was just 26 or 33 and Captain William Boylans youngest son Joseph was only 2 years old.

 Captain William Boylans obituary states that at the time he was one of the oldest residents of New Brunswick.
-He claimed he was born in 1798, but the correct date year was 1804.
+It claimed he was born in 1798, but his birth record in Kilcullen Church is dated Jan 3rd, 1804.
 He was favorably known for his charitable deeds and a member of the Humane Society in which he took great interest until the infirmities of old age introduced him to withdraw from active participation.
 He left over 12.000 $ (about 276.000 $ today) in cash and 80.000 $ (1.8 mio $ today) worth of real estate which was divided between his 7 surviving children - not quite amicably because there was litigation with Annie about his estate in 1889 and for different reasons again in 1897 (the cash had just about been consumed by this time).

 When Captain William Boylans Kilcullen brother James Boylan died in Ireland (January 29th, 1897 at 91 according to Irish sources), The Daily Times of New Brunswick New Jersey ran a short obituary for him (published March 5th) mentioning that he was brother of the late Captain William Boylan.
-Kilcullen Boylans also knew that James J. Boylan had become a lawyer, so clearly there was some transatlantic correspondence between the two brothers & families (and perhaps also the Moore families) - which has regretfully not been passed down to posterity.
+Kilcullen Boylans also knew that James J. Boylan had become a lawyer, so clearly there was some transatlantic correspondence between the two brothers & families - which has regretfully not been passed down to posterity.